You shouldn't usually drive your car until your stitches are removed, which is usually about 10-14 days after surgery.

 - Weakness – this can often happen in the thumb.

 If your symptoms of CTS persist, you should visit your GP.

 Your doctor will examine your hand, wrist and arm, and ask about your symptoms.
 As part of this your doctor might tap or flex your wrist, or ask you to hold it above your head for a minute.

-This is usually enough to diagnose CTS, but your doctor may pursue further tests if they are concerned about underlying causes.
+This is usually enough to diagnose CTS, but your doctor may pursue further tests to check the extent of the damage, or if they are concerned about underlying causes.
 For example,

 - an ultrasound scan might be performed so doctors can take a look at your nerve.